stelcodes/nuzzle/README.template.md

  ;; Optional, defaults to nil
  :nuzzle/tags #{:clojure}

+ ;; Either a set of vector URLs (vectors of keywords), or the keyword :children ;; Describes what pages should be linked to from this page ;; When set to :children, Nuzzle will replace it with set of URLs of all the pages directly "beneath" this page ;; This key is always present in tag pages when enabled with the :tag-pages keyword argument to nuzzle.core/serve, develop, publish
+ ;; Optional, defaults to nil
+ :nuzzle/index :children

  ;; An inst representing when the page was last updated ;; Used by nuzzle.core/publish for creating sitemap and Atom feed ;; Optional, defaults to nil